Lobão (musician)

-Lobão also created a magazine, Outracoisa (literally somethingelse or anotherthing), which comes bundled with a music CD of independent artists.
+Lobão also created a magazine, Outracoisa (literally somethingelse or anotherthing), which came bundled with a music CD of independent artists.

 Life and career

-Born João Luiz Woerdenbag Filho on October 11, 1957, in Rio de Janeiro to João Luiz Woerdenbag, an auto mechanic working for Rede Globo, and Ruth Araújo de Mattos, an English teacher.
+He was born João Luiz Woerdenbag Filho on October 11, 1957, in Rio de Janeiro to João Luiz Woerdenbag, an auto mechanic working for Rede Globo, and Ruth Araújo de Mattos, an English teacher.
 Lobão is of distant Dutch descent.

 His career had beginnings at 17 years old, when he left his home to become a professional musician, first participating in a theater play featuring Marília Pêra then joining progressive rock band Vímana as a drummer in 1975, with yet-to-be-known figures such as Lulu Santos and Ritchie.
 Vímana would dissolve three years later, having a fruitless try as Patrick Moraz's backing band.

 Lobão, still as a drummer, resumed his career playing with Luiz Melodia, Walter Franco and Marina Lima before forming new wave-inspired band Blitz in 1980.
-Blitz would be disappointing for him, who left the band for alleged ideological reasons before its eventual commercial success.
-The early 1980s also saw Lobão joining for a brief time Júlio Barroso's innovative ensemble Gang 90 & As Absurdettes.
+Blitz would be disappointing for him, and he left the band for alleged ideological reasons before its eventual commercial success.
+However, he decided to use Blitz's rising fame to propel his solo career.
+One of Brazil's most influential magazines, ISTOÉ, did an extensive feature with them and highlighted the group on its cover; with that issue and a demo tape in hand, Lobão soon signed with RCA Victor.
+His former bandmates scratched him off the album pictures and replaced his face with a drawing of the Big Bad Wolf in retaliation.

+His solo debut came in 1982, titled Cena de Cinema.
+His first backing band had Marina Lima, his former Vímana bandmates Lulu Santos and Ritchie, and his Blitz bandmates Ricardo Barreto, Antônio Pedro and Billy Forghieri.
+Lobão only noticed that the drums were still missing 40 minutes before they had to leave the studio.
+He recorded the instrument in one take.
+The album was a commercial failure, but the label never invested in it in the first place, so it was not deemed a cost-benefit disappointment.

+The early 1980s also saw Lobão briefly join Júlio Barroso's innovative ensemble Gang 90 & As Absurdettes.

 Since 2013, Lobão also has recorded hangouts with Olavo de Carvalho other Brazilian conservative personalities.